St George Flag

 Woven / Spun Polyester: Typically 155 gsm.
 This is the most durable material for making flags, often referred to as MoD grade.
 No other fabric surpasses its strength-to-weight ratio.

-It is essential to ensure that the flag can fly free without striking or coming into constant contact with any obstructions, such as a wall, a tree, foliage, or the surface of a pole that is rough.
+It is essential to ensure that the flag can fly freely without striking or coming into constant contact with any obstructions, such as a wall, a tree, foliage, or the surface of a pole that is rough.

 It is also important to consider whether the flag will constantly be exposed to harsh or extreme weather conditions, such as high winds, heavy rain, or heavily polluted urban environments.